koo5/lemon-operating-language/README.md

 (first sketch:)

 share alike,
-free for:
+free for everyone except corporations:
-	noncommercial use,
+	free for noncommercial use,
-	companies under 8 users,
+	free for companies with under 8 users, free for occasional use
-	occasional use
-if youre not sure/feel like it should be free for you, you can use it for free until i spot you
+	free in grey areas
-others: $5/user/year
+others: $5/user/year? $1?

 contributor agreement:
+with your first commit, by writing your name here: you give me the rights that are necessary for making money on this

-you give me the right to charge for use (/exercise of other rights?) of your contribution you can ask for your fair share:)
+you can ask for your fair share.

 http://tarantsov.com/blog/2012/02/the-third-definition-of-open/